obsidiansystems/obelisk/lib/route/docs/introduction.md

 Now that we have the logical structure of our route defined, we will start writing the `Encoder` to build our concrete definition.
-Each constructor now represents either all possible routes to either `BackendApi` or `FrontendApp` with the logical distinction between the two.
+Each constructor now represents either all possible routes to either `ApiRoute` or `AppRoute` with the logical distinction between the two.

 The following paths will be defined in our `Encoder` and as with our constructors the `Encoder` for the `TopLevel` is only aware of and responsible for enough of the structure to handle deciding which